 Submitted by the Informal Working Group on Worldwide harmonized Light vehicles Test Procedure (WLTP)*

 The text reproduced below was prepared by the Evaporative Task Force of the Informal Working Group (IWG) on Worldwide harmonized Light vehicles Test Procedure (WLTP) in line with Phase 2 of its mandate (ECE/TRANS/WP.29/AC.3/44).
 The IWG on WLTP referred to a first draft of this proposal (GRPE-75-16) at the seventy-fifth session of the Working Party on Pollution and Energy (GRPE) (see report ECE/TRANS/WP.29/GRPE/75, para.
 12).
 The text is reproduced as a consolidated version.
+The modifications to ECE/TRANS/WP.29/GRPE/2018/4 are marked in "tracked changes"

 Amendment 1 to global technical regulation No. 19 on Evaporative emission test procedure for the Worldwide harmonized Light vehicles Test Procedure (WLTP EVAP)